Would you like to speak to a lawyer but feel you can’t because you don’t know how you’d pay for a divorce?

 2. Use a credit card.
 Many attorneys accept credit cards.
 If it is a joint credit card, you and your husband will both be responsible for the amount charged, and at the end of your divorce, a judge may “allocate” the amount of lawyer fees each of you has to pay.
 Since most credit cards allow you to make monthly payments, you may be able to charge enough to pay your lawyer.*

 3. Take out a loan.
 There are many loan options available ranging from loans against a retirement account to personal loans.
-If you aren’t sure which is best for you, speak with your financial advisor or SAS.
+If you aren’t sure which is best for you, speak with your financial advisor or SAS for Women.

 4. Withdraw money from a savings or retirement account.
 Many people are reluctant to invade their “nest egg,” with good reason.
 But remember, if you cannot hire a divorce lawyer to represent you, you stand to lose marital assets that could be a multiple of the amount you spend on his or her fee.
 Divorce is a time for triage, not penny pinching.